mvolkmann/blog/src/jq.md

 jq is practically a programming language.
-It has a long list of features including types, conditionals, regular expressions, math functions, custom function definitions, streaming, and more.
+It has a long list of features including types, conditionals, regular expressions, math functions, custom function definitions, variables, streaming, and more.

 ## Resources